dubsalot/azdo-extensions/README.md

 ### Screenshot
 ![extension screenshot](docs/screens/screenshot.png)

 For example, we have 80 applications in my department.
 Each one has a repository, a release definition, and a build definition.
 We are using the classic builds/releases.
-The are all named with their "app code" which is a thing internal to my company.
+They are all named with their "app code" which is a thing internal to my company.
 An example might be WMABC.
 Thefore, I will have a repo, a build defintion, and a release definition named WMABC along with 79 other applications.
 Each section in AzDo has it's own UI where a user can search for what they are looking for.

 It all starts blurring together, honestly.
 Granted, this is a personal preference, I'd rather have those things in one place with one search box.
 That's the primary goal of the extension.